davissandefur/reimigh/README.md

 However, with that said, it is unlikely this iteration will ever be publically deployed, as it was designed to teach me how to make an app using Django only.
 A newer version will be created after I am finished using Django REST framework and a JavaScript framework (likely Angular).

+The regular Django app is contained in the Django directory, while the Django REST framework app will be contained in the rest directory.